captn3m0/asmodee-owns-it/README.md

 List of games either published by Asmodee, or via a exclusive partnership with another publisher.
 Data is based on the Asmodee Publisher List created by @toothygrim, @zachpas, and @hexahedron on [BoardGameGeek](https://boardgamegeek.com/geeklist/269452/asmodee-publisher-list).

+This isn't a very reliable list, since publication does not necessary equal control of the IP.
+Probably more filtering can be done by taking that into account somehow.

 ## Top Boardgames

 Asmodee's dominance in the "Top 100 Boardgames" as ranked by BGG users (taking into account the number of users rating it, among other things).